Image

 Dodder was once thought to be in the morning glory family.
 It develops small flowers and reproduces by seed.

-Sunny, with a high of 94 and low of 70 degrees.
-Sunny during the morning, partly cloudy during the afternoon and evening, clear overnight.
+Heavy rain, with a high of 47 and low of 40 degrees.
+Moderate rain in the morning, light rain in the afternoon, partly cloudy in the evening, moderate rain overnight.